 On its own, “Containment” is as powerful as it is immature, just like the Millennial Generation that watches The CW.
 And if the network is truly interested in generating productive conversations to reflect the mindset of its leadership, the failure of “Containment” should be chalked up as a genre-rookie mistake that paves the way to other survival shows geared to Millennials.

-Regardless, Plec and The CW demonstrate the their own fears and the resulting conversations are relevant even in the make-believe world of Hollywood.
+Regardless, Plec and The CW demonstrate that their own fears and the resulting conversations are relevant even in the make-believe world of Hollywood.
 And if the Survival Industry wants to continue to grow, it will take advantage of this opportunity before “Containment’s” final curtain call.